 Best WiFi Router For Crowdy Home:

-This router has a six antennas that are intended for triple wireless networks for a situation where you might have dozens of computers and other devices all needing access to wireless resources.
-The Archer AC3200 has two 5GHz bands support using 802.11ac, so even when a large transfer is using up all the space on one channel, you can keep other devices running at full speed on the other one.
+This router comes with 1 satellite extender that is intended to cover up to 5000sq.ft area for a situation where you might have dozens of computers, tablets, smart television, gaming console, and other devices all needing access to wireless resources.
+The Netgear orbi AX6000 has Quad-core 2.2GHz processor support using 802.11ax, so even when a large transfer is using up all the space on one channel, you can keep other devices running at full speed on the other one.

 The user interface of this router has been highly praised for being sleek and simple.
-Users also indicated that it is great for streaming services and overall performance and range of the router is also sub par.
-However, some user found the design of the router a bit weird and gangly.
-This router does not have MU-MIMO streaming technology as well.
-But, overall the reviews are positive and the AC3200 router also works great in crowded areas.
+Users also indicated that it is great for streaming services and the overall performance and range of the router are also sub-par.
+However, some users found the design of the router a bit weird and gangly.
+But, overall the reviews show that it is one of the best wireless routers, the Netgear orbi AX6000 router works great in crowded areas.

-The AC5400 also has a bunch of interesting features s including MU-MIMO, a dual-core CPU, beamforming and eight adjustable antennas.
+The Google nest WiFi also has a bunch of interesting features s including MU-MIMO, a dual-core CPU, beamforming, and 4 internal antennas.
 The most useful feature is the Smart Connect.
-It lets you assign separate SSIDs for the two 5GHz bands, allowing you to have one network dedicated for your gaming desktop PC, and another purely for media streaming or professional work, without the two getting in the way.
+It lets you assign separate SSIDs for the two 5GHz bands, allowing you to have one network dedicated for your gaming desktop PC, and another purely for 4k media streaming or professional work, without the two getting in the way.

-Eight Gigabit LAN ports are a bit overkill.
-Most wireless routers max out at four.
-While four LAN ports are sufficient for most households, it’s always nice to have extra ports.
+Google Nest Wifi router has a 1.6-inch speaker.
+While four ethernet ports are sufficient for most households, it’s always nice to have extra ports.
 Wired network connections are always faster and more reliable than Wi-Fi.
-This router isn’t for all but if you have an extremely fast broadband connection and want an all-powerful home network, the Linksys EA9500 fits the bill.
+These 2 routers cover up to a 4,400 sq ft home network, the mesh router fits the bill.

-Most of the Users say that the user-interface of this router is user-friendly and the device is also easy to setup.
-The selling point of this router is its performance with multiple connected devices.
+Most Users say that the user interface of this router is user-friendly and the device is also easy to set up in the Google Home app.
+Also, you can manage parental control for your kid’s protection.
+The selling point of this router is its performance with 200 multiple connected devices.

 The D- Link EXO has an interesting black design with collapsible non-detachable antennas.
 The router features four Gigabit LAN ports and one Gigabit WAN port on the back.
 It has four collapsible antennas on the sides, the D-Link AC 2600 also nails it on practicality.
 Moreover, there is a USB port so you can share your hard drive or other devices on your network.